dendrite-systems/dendrite-python-sdk/README.md

 ## Installation

-Install the Dendrite SDK and Playwright.
-Playwright is a package that is used to control the browser.
-You'll also need `asyncio` for async operations.
+Install the Dendrite SDK.
+We also need to run playwright install to install the browser drivers.

 With pip:
 ```
-pip install dendrite-python-sdk asyncio && playwright install
+pip install dendrite-python-sdk && playwright install
 ```

 With poetry:
 ```
-poetry add dendrite-python-sdk asyncio && playwright install
+poetry add dendrite-python-sdk && poetry run playwright install
 ```